nriedman/cs348k-fast-attention-grammar/README.md

 This is a basic, generalizable pattern.

 The second operation (stage 1 in the pipeline, my apologies) illustrates what happens when the data dependency is non-trivial.
 In this case, we are performing a matrix multiplication, so a single tile in the output depends on entire rows and columns in the first and second input, respectively.
 For the trivial example, we load a large tile from each input that spans the entire range of dependent indices.
-However, for large inputs, this will quickly fill the shared memory on device (an L4 GPU has 48 KB of shared memory by default).
+However, for large inputs, this will quickly fill the shared memory on device (an L4 GPU has 48 KB of shared memory by default -- not much!).

 This brings us to our first idea on how to design a better kernel: split the `K` dimension into `K / TILE_K` tiles of size `TILE_K`, and compute partial matrix multiplications of the inputs of the more-manageable size of `(TILE_X, TILE_K)` and `(TILE_K, TILE_Y)`.
 By delegating fine-tune control of threads and warp blocks to the compiler, the programmer is free to make decisions in terms of which dimension to break into tiles, and how big those tiles should be.